szstonelee/redisoo/build.md

 https://dev.mysql.com/downloads/c-api/ (This is for 8.0, but I did not use 8.0)

-Old download is here : https://downloads.mysql.com/archives/c-c/
+Old downloads are here : https://downloads.mysql.com/archives/c-c/

 Or you can use the following simpler ways